 - Shared Internet Access.
-All users on the LAN or WLAN can access the Internet through XRT-811, using only a single external IP Address.
+All users on the LAN or WLAN can access the Internet through the Broadband Router, using only a single external IP Address.
 The local (invalid) IP Addresses are hidden from external sources.
 This process is called NAT (Network Address Translation). - DSL & Cable Modem Support.
-XRT-811 has a 10/100M Ethernet port for connecting a DSL or Cable Modem.
+The Broadband Router has a 10/100BaseT Ethernet port for connecting a DSL or Cable Modem.
 All popular DSL and Cable Modems are supported.
-SingTel RAS and Big Pond (Australia) login support is also included. - PPPoE, PPTP, SingTel RAS and Telstra Big Pond Support.
-The Internet (WAN port) connection supports PPPoE (PPP over Ethernet), PPTP (Peer-to-Peer Tunneling Protocol), SingTel RAS and Telstra Big Pond (Australia), as well as "Direct Connection" type services. - Fixed or Dynamic IP Address.
-On the Internet (WAN port) connection, XRT-811 supports both Dynamic IP Address (IP Address is allocated on connection) and Fixed IP Address.
+SingTel RAS and Big Pond (Australia) login support is also included. - PPPoE, PPTP, L2TP, SingTel RAS and Telstra Big Pond Support.
+All common Internet connection methods are supported, including PPPoE (PPP over Ethernet), PPTP (Peer-to-Peer Tunneling Protocol), L2TP, SingTel RAS and Telstra Big Pond (Australia), as well as "Direct Connection" type services. - Fixed or Dynamic IP Address.
+On the Internet (WAN port) connection, the Broadband Router supports both Dynamic IP Address (IP Address is allocated on connection) and Fixed IP Address.